MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 An *attribute* type defines a Windows Runtime attribute that can be applied to other type definitions.
 An attribute provides metadata about the type to which the attribute is applied.

-A *struct* type defines a Windows Runtime structure that contains data members.
+A *struct* type defines a Windows Runtime structure that contains data members (fields).
 Structs are value types, and they do not require heap allocation.
 A data member of a struct type must either be a value type or a nullable type.
 Struct types do not support inheritance.

 An *interface* type defines a Windows Runtime interface, which is a named set of function members.
 An interface may specify that an implementation of the interface must also implement of one or more specified additional (required) interfaces.
 Every interface type directly derives from the Windows Runtime [**IInspectable**](/windows/win32/api/inspectable/nn-inspectable-iinspectable) interface.